Pierre Garçon: 2015 season

 Garçon opened the 2015 season behind DeSean Jackson with Kirk Cousins as the starting quarterback for the team.
 After Jackson injured his hamstring in the Week 1 loss against the Miami Dolphins, Garçon moved into the WR1 position and quickly developed a strong trust with Cousins, due to his toughness when being hit along with a knack for finding the ball in traffic.
 This was evident as Garçon caught the game-winning touchdown in Week 4 against the Philadelphia Eagles, which was caught as he was hit by two defenders.
 Garçon continued to make tough catches for the team throughout the season, and posted a 60% first-down catch rate in an effort to push the Redskins to the playoffs.
 In the last three games, Garçon's production increased, catching a touchdown in each of those games, including a 39-yard score in their season finale against the Dallas Cowboys.
-In the Redskins wild-card postseason matchup against the Green Bay Packers, Garçon posted 5 receptions for 70 yards.
+In the Redskins' postseason matchup against the Green Bay Packers, Garçon posted five receptions for 70 yards in the 35–18 Wild Card Round loss.
 He finished the season with 77 receptions on 118 targets for 847 yards and 6 touchdowns (including the postseason).

 2016 season

 In a game against the Cleveland Browns on October 2, 2016, Garçon caught his 500th career reception.
+In Week 11, against the Packers, he had six receptions for 116 yards and a touchdown.
 Garçon finished the season with 79 receptions on 116 targets for 1,041 yards and three touchdowns.